appsmithorg/appsmith-docs/website/docs/reference/architecture/README.md

 1. The **Appsmith Server** (backend) as a Java process, which handles:
     1. Authentication: login credentials, OAuth 2.0 with [Google](/getting-started/setup/instance-configuration/authentication/google-login) and [GitHub](http://localhost:3000/getting-started/setup/instance-configuration/authentication/github-login), SSO with [OIDC](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc) and [SAML](/getting-started/setup/instance-configuration/authentication/security-assertion-markup-language-saml)
-    2. A CRUD API for users, workspaces, applications, pages, widgets
+    2. A CRUD API for users, workspaces, applications, pages, and widgets
     3. An action execution module that executes your queries to your databases and APIs
-    4. A git module that maintains clones of your Git-connected apps on the file system.
+    4. A git module that maintains clones of your Git-connected apps on the file system

 2. The **NGINX Server**, which routes:
     1. Requests to static assets like Javascript, CSS, and images